Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 ### Summary

-My discussion touched upon two themes: (1) the separateness of people, the logical ramifications of which we have seen in the metaphysics of Descartes and the ethics of Kierkegaard.
+My discussion in this post touched upon two themes: (1) the separateness of people, the logical ramifications of which we have seen in the metaphysics of Descartes and the ethics of Kierkegaard.
 And (2) scientific reductionism and analysis, which provided a framework for intellectual exploration through the atomisation of complexity.

-Each theme has origins in ancient philosophies, but more relevant to the world today is their re-emergence during the Renaissance and Scientific Revolution.
+Each theme has origins in ancient philosophies; and more relevant to the world today is their re-emergence during the Renaissance and Scientific Revolution.
 But most importantly, each is founded independently on a substratum of separationism, which is the very lens through which theories pertaining to (1) and (2) are constructed.

-In the next post, I shall attempt to contrast this stream of Western thought with broadly non-separationist traditions of China and India.
+In the next post, I shall attempt to contrast this stream of Western thought with the broadly non-separationist traditions of China and India.
 I solemnly promise this will be shorter.